amandaguglieri/hackinglife/docs/python/hickjack-internet-explorer-process-to-bypass-an-host-based-firewall.md

 		- [Weak service file permission](privilege-escalation.md).

-For our script to bypass a host-based firewall (based on an ACL), we will hickjack the Internet Explorer process to conceal our traffick and bypass it.
+For our script to bypass a host-based firewall (based on an ACL), we will hijack the Internet Explorer process to conceal our traffic and bypass it.

 ## Client side